Codecademy/docs/content/python/concepts/strings/strings.md

 ---
 Title: 'Strings'
-Description: 'A string is a sequence of characters contained within a pair of single quotes or double quotes.
-Strings can be of any length and can contain letters, words, spaces, and symbols.
-Other data types such as integers, doubles, and booleans can also be strings so long as they are wrapped in quotes.'
+Description: 'A string is a sequence of characters contained within a pair of single quotes or double quotes.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'